eulloa10/financial-data-pipeline/README.md

       }
       ```

-5. **Preset Database Connection**:
+5. **Looker Studio Database Connection**:

-    - Log in to your Preset account and follow Preset's instructions to connect to your RDS PostgreSQL database.
+    - Log in to your Looker Studio account and follow [these](https://cloud.google.com/looker/docs/studio/connect-to-postgresql) instructions to connect to your RDS PostgreSQL database.
+Google's default PostgreSQL connector is not compatible with RDS, so you will likely need to use the SyncWith connector or an alternative PostgreSQL connector.
 You'll need the RDS endpoint, database name, username, and password (which you configured through Terraform).
-This step is crucial and must be done after the DAGs have successfully run and populated the database.
+This step must be done after the DAGs have successfully run and populated the database.

 ---